SuperNolvas/free-genai-bootcamp-2025/opea-comps/opea-testing/chatqna_tts_README.md

 Common issues and solutions:

 1. **Service Connection Issues**
-   - Verify that all environment variables are set correctly
+   - Verify that docker-compose.yaml has correct service configurations
-   - Ensure host_ip is accessible from within Docker containers
    - Check that all required ports are available and not blocked by firewall
+   - Inspect container logs for connection errors between services

 2. **Audio Output Issues**
    - If response.wav is too small (< 1KB), check the service logs for errors